simter/simter-reactive-web/README.md

 ### 2.1.
 JwtWebFilter

 A Jwt WebFilter for webflux.
-Enabled by `simter.jwt.require-authorized`, it's default value is `true`.
+Enabled by `simter.jwt.require-authorized`, it's default value is `false`.

 The Jwt secret key should be config by `simter.jwt.secret-key`, it's default value is `test`.